jennapederson/building-a-static-website-with-aws-amplify/content/03_first_web_page/02_css/02_change_font.md

 Let's first change the font of the body of the HTML.
 CSS rules can be added directly to elements, inside the `head` of the page, or in an external `.css` file linked from the `head` of the page.

-Inside of the `head` element of your `index.html` file, add the following at the bottom, immediately proceeding the closing `head` tag.
+Inside of the `head` element of your `index.html` file, add the following at the bottom, immediately preceding the closing `head` tag.

 ```
 <style>